Pranjal360Agarwal/GrandStrategist-AI/README.md

 # GrandStrategist-AI

 Welcome to the Chess Engine project!
-This project is browser-based chess game develop using HTML, CSS, and Vanilla JavaScript, featuring an AI-powered modes opponents.
+This project is browser-based chess game develop using HTML, CSS, and Vanilla JavaScript, featuring an AI-powered modes opponent.

 # Features:-